×

 • German is spoken as a national language in: Germany.

 You will also get to know the continents where Basque and German speaking countries lie.
-Based on the number of people that speak these languages, the position of Basque language is not available and position of German language is 9.
+Based on the number of people that speak these languages, the position of Basque language is 30 and position of German language is 9.
 Find all the information about these languages on Basque and German.

 Basque and German Language History